wilsonliaows/docs/workbot/workbot-buttons.md

       </tbody>
     </table>

 In the example below, the user wants to update a Salesforce 'Direct Customer' account by clicking on a button associated with that account.
-As this list changes every day, this would require the use of a dynamically generated list of accounts, and therefore, buttons.
-In the dynamic buttons fields below, where:
+As this list changes every day, a static list of buttons wouldn't work.
+In the dynamic button fields below, where:
   - **Buttons source list**: ``Accounts``
   - **Button Title**: ``Account Name``
   - **Submit button command**: ``salesforce update account``